 In adulthood, the 30th birthday is commonly a major milestone.
 And on this birthday, many people often feel much older than they actually are.
 So if your birthday honoree is a good sport with a sense of humor, it can be funny to throw them an "over the hill" birthday party.

-When you host an "over the hill" party, ask your guests to bring small gifts that will tease the guest of honor about how old he or she has become.
-For example, laxatives, reading glasses, hair dye, adult diapers and denture cream.
-Decorations usually include black balloons and streamers.
-Food might include anything soft, like baby food for your poor, toothless, geriatric friend.
+When you host an "over the hill" party, ask guests to bring small gag gifts that tease the honoree about how old they have become.
+Some gift examples include reading glasses and denture cream.
+To carry the theme over to the treats, serve soft foods, such as pudding, for your poor, toothless, geriatric friend.

 Pick a Hobby or Interest

 If your honoree wouldn't appreciate an "over the hill" party but you still want to do something fun, plan the party around one of their favorite hobbies or interests.